benchmark-action/github-action-benchmark/README.md

 you need to keep the JSON file persistently among job runs.
 One option is using a workflow cache with `actions/cache` action.
 Please read 'Minimal setup' section above.

+#### `read-commit-id` (Optional)

+- Type: Boolean
+- Default: `false`

+Read the commit id from the workspace.
+This is useful when you have switched the repository away from the commit that started this action.

 #### `max-items-in-chart` (Optional)

 - Type: Number